laravel/horizon/UPGRADE.md

 PR: https://github.com/laravel/horizon/pull/643

 The default Predis prefix now starts with the app name.
-If you want the old prefix to continue be set you should explicitly set `HORIZON_PREFIX="horizon:"` in your `.env` file.
+If you would like to continue using the old prefix, you should add `HORIZON_PREFIX="horizon:"` to your `.env` file.

 ## Upgrading To 3.0 From 2.x